ammar-tanwar/bloglearnbay/posts/know-the-importance-of-domain-specialization-within-a-data-science-course.md

    ]
 ---

-<span style="color:blue; font-weight:bold; font-size:28px"> Why Should You Pick a Domain Specialization in Data Science Study? </span>
+<span style=" font-weight:bold; font-size:28px"> Why Should You Pick a Domain Specialization in Data Science Study? </span>